Unser Mund sei voll Lachens, BWV 110: 1

 According to Dürr, the laughter mentioned in the text is "made quite graphically audible" in this middle section.

 In program notes for the Bach Choir of Bethlehem, Carol Traupman-Carr wrote that "when the voices enter, there is a clear sense of laughter in Bach's setting.
 We can see how easily [he] achieves this: each of the voices enters in imitation with the same text, but eventually all arrive simultaneously on a syllable with an "a" vowel.
 Bach writes numerous melismas on this "ah" sound, and with the lilting rhythm, the sound of laughter is genuinely achieved."

-Vetter wrote about this movement in 1950, at a time when Bach's parody methods were still seen critically, that the parody was not an easy way to reuse music also suitable for Christmas, but that Bach rounded off the orchestral work, giving it a fuller meaning through the vocal parts, not just by adding text but through the substance of the choral setting.
+Vetter wrote about this movement in 1950, at a time when Bach's parody methods were still seen critically, that the parody was not an easy way to reuse music also suitable for Christmas: he thought that Bach rounded off the orchestral work, giving it a fuller meaning through the vocal parts, not just by adding text but through the substance of the choral setting.
 Vetter concluded: "The solidity of Bach's musicianship, the depth and sharpness of his mind, the absolute naturalness of his faith, averse to all speculation, enable a combination of sacred and secular works that cannot be offensive to either the unprejudiced pious or the unbiased musical person."

-Bach added ripieno (ensemble instrumental parts) in later performances to accentuate the vocals and achieve even greater variety in the concerto.
+For a later performance, Bach added ripieno markings for some vocal sections, requesting additional singers for these sections.
+It provided greater variety within the Baroque terraced dynamic.
+According to Jos van Veldhoven, the conductor of the Netherlands Bach Society, the score is one of few where Bach marked ripieno himself, which he may have used more often without marking it.
 John Eliot Gardiner, who conducted the Bach Cantata Pilgrimage in 2000, notes the first movement's "marvellous rendition of laughter-in-music" and "innate elegance and lightness of touch".

 2

-"Ihr Gedanken und ihr Sinnen" (You thoughts and musings) is a tenor aria accompanied by two transverse flutes.
+"Ihr Gedanken und ihr Sinnen" ('You thoughts and musings') is a tenor aria accompanied by two transverse flutes.
 Dürr interprets the choice of flute as a symbol for the "lowly birth".
 The text reflects that by God's assumption of human life, believers are made "children of heaven" in spite of "hell and Satan".
-The meditative music is interwoven with flute motifs.
+The contemplative music is interwoven with flute motifs.

 3

-The bass recitative "Dir, Herr, ist niemand gleich" (There is no one like You, Lord), is taken from Jeremiah and accompanied by strings which add "upward-pointing gestures" to the expressive line of the bass voice.
-They have been interpreted as alluding to God.
+The bass recitative "Dir, Herr, ist niemand gleich" ('There is no one like You, Lord'), is taken from Jeremiah.
+It modulates from F-sharp minor to A major.
+The expressive line of the bass voice is accompanied by strings which add "upward-pointing gestures".
+They have been interpreted as "an allusion to God".